Balroggggg/-DevOps_online_Kyiv_2020Q42021Q1/m5/task5.2/readme.md

 - `/etc/group` file, which stores group information or defines the user groups.

 - `groups` command.
 If it's used without options, it shows all groups.
-If you type also username, so it will show all groups this user belongs.
+If you type also username, so it will show all groups user belongs.

 <img src="screenshots/Screenshot_3.jpg" height="220px" width="1000px" >